 Here is a full list of essentials you always have to carry with you when you go hiking in the summer:

-- Water – Always carry a water bottle with you because you need to stay hydrated to withstand the heat.
+Always carry a water bottle with you because you need to stay hydrated to withstand the heat.
+If you are planning for a long trail, try to carry a more water in a hydration pack.

-- Swiss Knife – Carry a swiss knife and you will never be helpless again.
+Carry a multi-tools like Swiss Army knife and you will never be helpless again.
 This gadget is versatile and can be useful in many situations.

 Pros Vs. Cons of hiking in the summer